2020 Elections Will Determine Which Party Dominates Public Land Debates

 On the right, mainstream conservatives and industrial corporations want reduced regulation and increased resource development, while a more militantly anti-federal element of the Republican Party demands an end to public land ownership altogether.
 On the left, mainstream Democrats want carefully regulated land management with increased margins of environmental protection, but a vocal progressive wing is demanding that the federal government keep its fossil fuels in the ground.
 These tensions raise questions about how far each candidate would go.

-The Trump administration is expected on Friday to finalize its plan to open about 9 million acres of Alaska’s Tonga… https://t.co/dxx4Yf2KeV— The New York Times (@The New York Times)1601005203.0
+The Trump administration is expected on Friday to finalize its plan to open about 9 million acres of Alaska’s Tongass National Forest to logging and road construction. https://t.co/EJxSQbV4QV— The New York Times (@nytimes) September 25, 2020

 Republicans: Less Regulation, More Development